ulrikhindoe/song-book/prompt.md

 ## Page Details

 ### `index.html`
-- Page title: "Cancioneiro de Forró"
+- Page title: "Vem cantar Forró!"
 - Display a list of all songs, sorted alphabetically.
 - Each song is a link to its lyrics page.
+- Make the button for each song slightly transparent so the backgrounc can be seen.

 ### `song.html`
 - Page title: the song's name.